uiuctml/npc-dataset-utils/README.md

 ## NPC Attribute Utilities

-The NPC attribute utilities provide graphical interfaces for labeling dataset attributes within the NPC pipeline.
+The NPC attribute utilities are a set of Qt-based graphical software designed for labeling and examining dataset attributes within the NPC pipeline.
 These utilities are especially important for datasets that lack native attribute annotations, such as GTSRB, enabling users to define, edit, and review attributes in a consistent format that downstream components expect.

 Together, the utilities streamline both the creation of new attribute labels and the examination of labeled data across classes, helping ensure the correctness, consistency, and validity of the attribute labels created for datasets used in the NPC project.